 FREQUENTLY ASKED QUESTIONS

 As bitcoin has grown in popularity, so have the investment options.
 One of the ways investors can invest directly in bitcoin is through crypto exchanges.
-For investors that prefer the convenience of ETFs, bitcoin ETFs such as IBIT provide exposure through a traditional brokerage account.
+For investors who prefer the convenience of exchange-traded products (ETPs), bitcoin ETPs such as IBIT provide exposure through a traditional brokerage account.

-Bitcoin ETFs are generally accessible on traditional brokerage platforms — the same place investors can also purchase stocks, bonds, and other ETFs.
+Bitcoin exchange-traded products are generally accessible on traditional brokerage platforms — the same place investors can also purchase stocks, bonds, and ETFs.

 Bitcoin is the largest and most liquid cryptocurrency and represents over 50% of the $1.5 trillion cryptocurrency market.
 Bitcoin has maintained its dominance even as the number of cryptocurrencies has grown to over 20,000.3 Bitcoin can be thought of as a payment asset, with network size and adoption being critical.
 As such, bitcoin has a competitive advantage over any would-be challengers, which is why it has not been surpassed.